forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 We've been closely watching the community around Gatsby and are happy to see that Markdown has indeed become the format of choice to edit, update and store your content-heavy Gatsby sites (see Gatsby’s [tutorial](https://www.gatsbyjs.org/tutorial/part-six/#transformer-plugins)).
 Separating content from the layout solves the problem of hunting for content hidden in-between obtrusive markup and enables easy and clean editing with any code editor.
 We believe this is the most frictionless way to work with content from a developer's perspective.
 And we're not alone as most other static site generators use Markdown and the Gatsby team themselves embraces Markdown for managing content on [gatsbyjs.org](https://gatsbyjs.org).

 {{% tip %}} No worries, we also support other structured data formats.
 Available data formats are JSON, YAML and TOML and can be edited via Forestry easily. {{% /tip %}}

+This Gatsby tutorial shows you [step-by-step](http://Link to Gatsby Docs) on how to set up a Gatsby site with Forestry or simply [import this starter](https://test.com) we've prepared to get started right away.